kurtbruns/svg-tutorial/content/_index.md

 </svg>
 ```

-The **pros** of embedding an inline SVG document is that it saves the browser a resource request, allows for javascript to interact with the document and allows more flexibility for styling SVG elements.
+The **pros** of embedding an inline SVG document are that it saves the browser a resource request, allows for javascript to interact with the document and allows more flexibility for styling SVG elements.
 This approach is often used for icons and interactivity.

-The **cons** of inlining SVGs is that it can lead to increased `html` size and since the browser is not able to cache the image, subsequent page loads will not be faster than the first page load.
+The **cons** of inlining SVGs are that it can lead to increased `html` size and since the browser is not able to cache the image, subsequent page loads will not be faster than the first-page load.
+Another downside is that there can by styling conflicts if the inlined SVG both define different selectors in a `style` element.

 ## References

 The SVG specification is a standard implemented by browsers and applications.
-The current version of the spec is [SVG 1.1](https://www.w3.org/TR/SVG11/) and the next candidate recomendation is [SVG 2.0](https://www.w3.org/TR/SVG2/).
-For this reason, the language is interpretted slightly differently between environments and definitely used differently due to its versatility.
+The current version of the spec is [SVG 1.1](https://www.w3.org/TR/SVG11/) and the next candidate recommendation is [SVG 2.0](https://www.w3.org/TR/SVG2/).
+For this reason, the language is interpreted slightly differently between environments and definitely used differently due to its versatility.

 - [SVG 1.1 Specification](https://www.w3.org/TR/SVG11/)
 - [SVG 2.0 Specification](https://www.w3.org/TR/SVG2/)

 There are many web resources available.
-Personally, I recommend [Mozilla Web Docs](https://developer.mozilla.org/en-US/) as the best place to look-up SVG documentation and other web related documentation.
+Personally, I recommend [Mozilla Web Docs](https://developer.mozilla.org/en-US/) as the best place to look up SVG documentation and other web-related documentation.

 - [MDN - SVG Overview](https://developer.mozilla.org/en-US/docs/Web/SVG)
 - [MDN - SVG Tutorial](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial)